SMATousi/SMATousi/README.md

-Hieveryone!
+Hi everyone!
 My name is Ali and I am pleased that you are looking into my GitHub page!

 ## 🔬 Interests
 - Remote Sensing & Geospatial AI